FortiGate

 IP Assigned.PNG

-• The result of this is that a default route is created for that interface with an administrative distance of '5' and this makes it preferred over the existing connection with an administrative distance of '10'.
+• The result of this is that a default route is created for that interface with an administrative distance of '5', and this makes it preferred over the existing connection with an administrative distance of '10'.

-Below are the static route, interface and routing table details of port1 and port3 after port3 is setup in DHCP mode.
-Note that the default preferred route is now on port3 even though there is no custom static route for port3.
+Below are the static route, interface, and routing table details of port1 and port3 after port3 is set up in DHCP mode.
+Note that the default preferred route is now on port3, even though there is no custom static route for port3.

-sh router static
+show router static

 config router static